Embark on a grand Oklahoma adventure and explore the state with these regional road trip ideas.

 Delve into the cool depths of Alabaster Caverns State Park near Freedom, the largest natural gypsum cave in the world open to the public.

 Surf the sand dunes of Little Sahara State Park near Waynoka.

 Step into the only remaining original sod house in Oklahoma at the Sod House Museum in Aline.
 Built in 1894, the sod house is protected and preserved by the Oklahoma Historical Society.

 Tour the Oklahoma City National Memorial & Museum in downtown Oklahoma City.
 This memorial is a place for quiet reflection and a place to honor those killed, those who survived and those changed forever by the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.

-Immerse yourself in the world of art at the Oklahoma City Museum of Art in downtown Oklahoma City, where an extensive collection of European and American art, an outstanding film program and the Museum Cafe await.
+Immerse yourself in the world of art at the Oklahoma City Museum of Art in downtown Oklahoma City, where an extensive collection of European and American art and an outstanding film program await.

 For diverse cultural delights, explore the bustling shops and restaurants of Oklahoma City's Asian District, where visitors will find Pho (a Vietnamese noodle soup), spring rolls, baguettes and a wide range of international delicacies at Super Cao Nguyen Market and various other stores.

 Poke around the National Cowboy and Western Heritage Museum in Oklahoma City for contemporary and traditional Western art.